 Specify the parameters.
 The provided parameters are merged with the default parameters for the triggered run.
 If you delete keys, the default parameters are used.

-All output cells are subject to an 8MB size limit.
-If the output of a cell has a larger size, the rest of the run will be canceled and the run will be marked as failed.
-In that case, some of the content output from other cells may also be missing.
-If you need help finding the cell that is beyond the limit, run the notebook against an interactive cluster and use this notebook autosave technique.
+Total notebook cell output (the combined output of all notebook cells) is subject to a 20MB size limit.
+Additionally, individual cell output is subject to an 8MB size limit.
+If total cell output exceeds 20MB in size, or if the output of an individual cell is larger than 8MB, the run will be canceled and marked as failed.
+If you need help finding cells that are near or beyond the limit, run the notebook against an interactive cluster and use this notebook autosave technique.

 There are some caveats you need to be aware of when you run a JAR job.